ghoomfrog/silili/README.md

 Of course, depending on the context, *a* or *aj* may not even be necessary.

+Make an imperative a [yes/no question](#yesno-questions) to make it explicitly polite.

 ## Hi and Hey

 On their own, *a* can mean *hi*, and *aj* can mean *hey* (for getting attention).